-Celeste Edenloff, a reporter for the Echo Press, has lived in the Alexandria Lakes Area since 1997.
-She worked for the Echo Press as a reporter from May of 1999 to February 2011, and is happy to be back and once again sharing the stories of the people in this community.
-Besides being a reporter, Celeste is a certified fitness instructor and enjoys teaching bootcamp classes through Snap Fitness.
-She also enjoys running and has participated in more than 170 races with her husband, Al, covering the 5K, 10K, 10-mile and half-marathon (13.1 mile) distances.
+Celeste is a reporter for the Alexandria Echo Press and has lived in the Alexandria Lakes Area since 1997.
+She first worked for the Echo Press as a reporter from 1999 to 2011, and returned in June 2016 to report on the community she calls home.
+Besides writing articles for the Echo Press, she has a blog, “Newspaper Girl on the Run.”
+Celeste is on a continuous healthy living journey and loves to teach bootcamp fitness classes and run.
+She has participated in nearly 200 races with her husband, Al, covering the 5K, 10K, 10-mile and half-marathon distances.

 - Member for